 5 Feb 2018 – Want to understand HDMI and various audio cable options then look at the Cable Chick’s Guides HDMI Buyers’ Guide 2017 and HDMI CEC ARC & Ethernet Simplified

 So you want a cheep mobile phone plan which includes some data and no contract Check out Vaya Note its Optus G3/4 networks.
-Greg Hs use the Flexiplan $16 per month.
-This is a 1.5GB data plan with free calls to local, national and mobiles in Aust.
+Greg Hs use the Flexiplan $14 per month.
+This is now a 3.0GB data plan with free calls to local, national and mobiles in Aust.
 Yes you can bring your own number across but you’ll get a new SIM card.
 You need an Optus compatible phone or an unlocked phone.
 Note as at Jan 2016 Amaysim has purchased Vaya but says it intends to key running Vaya as a separate entity.

 Use Your Mobile Overseas – TravelSIM Our son travelled overseas to Europe and Asia and took out an O/S SIM through them.
 It has an Estonian country code +372.
 However through this link you could send him free text messages (SMS)